bloqhead/patternloader/ReadMe.md

 # Design Pattern Library Loader
-A simple PHP-drive pattern library loader.
+A simple PHP-driven pattern library loader.

 ## Getting Started
 1. Rename the parameters in the `project.json` file to match your project